Youth Week Fund

 You can use the funds for most costs involved to deliver your project including:

-• Materials and consumables – like stationery, rubbish bags,
+• materials and consumables – like stationery and rubbish bags (but aim for zero waste)

 What can’t I use the funds for?